 There’s one physician for every 20,000 people in parts of Africa alone.
 Underserved areas need more medical providers: surgeons, doctors, nurses, paramedics, eastern practitioners and mental health professionals.
-There are stark disparities in health care, and health outcomes around the world.
-GoDocs envisions improving health care and health outcomes by building local capacity and improving health care delivery in under-served, disadvantaged populations worldwide.
-GoDocs is unique in offering both short term (2-3 weeks) and long term (indefinite) for global health clinic and disaster deployments.
+There are stark disparities in health care and health outcomes around the world.
+GoDocs envisions improving health care and health outcomes by building local capacity and improving health care delivery for under-served, disadvantaged populations worldwide.
+GoDocs is unique in offering both short term (2-3 weeks) and long term (indefinite) global health clinics and disaster deployments.

 Why integrative medical providers?

-This is why the time is right to for a volunteer NGO to provide complimentary medicine in disasters and under-served areas in low-and middle-Income countries.
-Allopathic medicine is the go to answer for many acute, traumatic and surgical health issues.
-But integrative health care is also effective for many patients..
+This is why the time is right for a volunteer NGO to provide complimentary medicine in disasters and under-served areas in low-and middle-income countries.
+Allopathic medicine is the go-to answer for many acute, traumatic and surgical health issues.
+But integrative health care is also effective for many patients.
 Around the globe, in any line of 200 patients we’ve personally encountered, Global Outreach Doctors offers more medical modalities to serve a wider variety of illness and disease.
 We also provide mental health professionals, who can be instrumental in stabilizing survivors of disasters and supporting medical teams through crisis counseling and psychological first aid.

 Why doctors on the rubble pile?

-GoDocs uniquely places definitive care, medical doctors, on the rubble pile and in the field during disasters.
-It’s common practice in several global regions, other than in the U.S., to deploy medical doctors in ambulances for acute care.
-Even with short transport times.
-But a disaster victim will potentially have a much longer transport time to a hospital tent.
-It might even be in a wheelbarrow.
-That transport time without an MD might be the difference between life and death.
+GoDocs uniquely places definitive care, including medical doctors, on the rubble pile and in the field during disasters.
+It’s common practice in several global regions to deploy medical doctors in ambulances for acute care.
+A disaster victim can have a critically long transportation time to a hospital tent, and without an MD this transport time might be the difference between life and death.

 Why canine search and rescue?